 This is what we are aiming for.

-First we need to add and create a new back plate for the I/O of your choice.
-In my case: one female USB and one female 3.5 mm analog audio out.
+First, we need to create and add a new back plate for the I/O of your choice.
+In my case: one female USB port and one female 3.5 mm analogue audio-out jack.

-Start by find yourself a plastic/plexi board of that you have available.
+Start by finding a piece of plastic or plexiglass that you have available.

-Then saw/cut/file it so it will fit perfect in the case.
-As high as possible, put still low enough so we can close the case all together.
+Then saw, cut, or file it so that it fits perfectly in the case.
+Make it as high as possible, but still low enough that the case can be closed properly.

-When you are going to close the top CD cover, you might realise that it doesn’t close properly.
-It is because the tight space here:
+When you try to close the top CD cover, you might realise that it does not close properly.
+It is because of the tight space here:

-Before the minor fix for fit the back panel.
+Before the minor fix to fit the back panel.

-It is to narrow to the back plate, so I recommend you to cut in the case itself rather than in the home made back cover.
-End result after some dremel work:
+It is too narrow for the back plate, so I recommend cutting into the case itself rather than into the homemade back cover.
+End result after some Dremel work:

 Top view after the plastic surgery.